+CALL WaitPointerOn(Context, vErr)

-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS-TOOLS CALL WaitPointerOnf(Context, vErr) Syntax elements Context: The handle of the AppContext. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error has occurred or will be zero for successful completion.
-Comments This subroutine should be called to change the appearance of the mouse pointer while lengthy processing is in progress.
+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred, lengthy processing is in progress.
 When this processing is complete, the WaitPointerOff subroutine should be called to restore the pointer type to that specified by the Pointer object.
-Note that WaitPointerOn also performs a GrabPointer .
-See also WaitPointerOff, PointerSetType, GrabPointer